LandOfTheRair/LandOfTheRair/README.md

 #### Developing Content

-One option you have to run Land of the Rair and actively work on the content, is to clone [the Content repo](https://github.com/LandOfTheRair/Content) right alongside Land of ther Rair (meaning you'll have `folder/LandOfTheRair` and `folder/Content`).
+One option you have to run Land of the Rair and actively work on the content, is to clone [the Content repo](https://github.com/LandOfTheRair/Content) right alongside Land of the Rair (meaning you'll have `folder/LandOfTheRair` and `folder/Content`).
 If you have the Content repo available and run `npm run setup`, it will symlink the Content repo so you can develop it concurrently without having to commit, push, pull, and update.
 Or copying, or whatever.

 #### Running Both Projects